rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Initialization and Startup

-The caller should initialize the `APIs` with picture quality modes for specific platforms and initiates communication with picture quality drivers.
+The caller must initialize the `APIs` with picture quality modes for specific platforms and initiates communication with picture quality drivers.

  1. The specification of the TV picure configuration will be defined in a config file ([allmodes_template.conf](../../config/allmodes_template.conf "allmodes_template.conf")) which decides supported formats, picture modes, dimming modes, dvModes, HDRModes, HLGModes, resolution etc.
- 2. Caller should initialize by calling `tvInit()` which should initialize the parameters in the above config file as well.
+ 2. Caller must initialize by calling `tvInit()` which must initialize the parameters in the above config file as well.

 ### Threading Model